JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 app.post('/', ...)
 ```

-A common question I hear is "how do I access `context` outside of an event handler?" - hopefully, this has helped explain how `context` is created, and is dependent on the `installation.id` value of the payload.
+A common question I hear is "how do I access `context` outside of an event handler?" - hopefully, this has helped explain how `context` is created and is dependent on the `installation.id` value of the payload.
 If you have another way to get an installation ID (possibly through [API endpoints for finding an ID](https://developer.github.com/v3/apps/#get-a-repository-installation)), then you can totally do that!

 ## Loading your App's code